Research

 Public-health authorities now treat loneliness as a clinical risk comparable to daily smoking; connection is not a “nice to have”.

-The happiest people have roughly twice as many substantive conversations, and far less small talk, than the unhappiest.
+In one well-known study, the happiest people had about twice as many substantive conversations, and far less small talk, than the unhappiest (Mehl et al., 2010).

 Full citations, findings and DOIs are collected in the research pack.
 Download the PDF →